Music BA (Hons) 2:1

 Diploma in Music Theory: AMusTCL

 WILLIAM BINDEN - PIANO TUTOR

-LEARNING THE PIANO
+THE PIANO LESSONS

 Emphasis is placed on enjoyment and building confidence in your piano playing.
 This is done by focusing on reading ability, listening skills and finger technique; music theory is taught in conjunction with this.
 Students are encouraged to study a wide ranging repertoire encompassing the many different traditions of piano performance from Classical, Jazz and Popular music.
 Students can focus on just one or two areas if they prefer.